DaraghD/meowketplace/README.md

 - Frontend - React
 - Database - MySQL/MariaDB

-To easily run the database install docker compose and run `docker-compose up` in the root directory to start the database.
+To easily run the database install docker compose and run `docker-compose up` in the root directory to start the database, backend and frontend.
-Springboot is set to use the config in the 'docker-compose.yml' file to connect to the database.

 # Artifacts
 [Trello](https://trello.com/b/8407TRM7/cs4116group9businessservicemarketplace)